iAmAdamReid/Sprint-Challenge--Data-Structures-Algorithms/data_structures/Data_Structures_Answers.md

 Add your answers to the questions below.

 1. What is the runtime complexity of your `depth_first_for_each` method?
+    O(n) since we traverse each element once.

 2. What is the space complexity of your `depth_first_for_each` function?
+    O(n) since we would at worst case need to hold all the nodes in the stack.

 3. What is the runtime complexity of your `breadth_first_for_each` method?
     O(n) since we are traversing each node once.